epfl-ada/ada-2021-project-improvise-adapt-overcome/website/_includes/results.md

 ## Geography

-It is not very surprising that location is the most prevalent defining attribute of communities.
-Even though news have largely moved online today, it is natural that the stories they cover have remained local.
+As we have seen above, location is the most prevalent defining attribute of our communities.
+Indeed, even though news has largely moved online today, it is natural that the stories outlets cover remained local.

-The visualization lets you explore how communities are distributed around the globe.
+We found it interesting to plot the locations of our journals on a world map.
+The visualization below lets you explore how communities are distributed around the globe.
+For news outlets without a precise location, we use the center of its country of origin.

+Using this interactive map, we notice that naming the clusters according to location was indeed a good choice.
+Clusters named after a location have most of their news outlets in the given location.

+What about clusters not named after a location? _Video Games_ and _Celebrities_ are still mainly located in the US and the UK.
+This is probably because most english-speaking news outlets come from these countries.